-- Listen to any concerns you may have. - Discuss and plan any additional support your child may need, and adjustments that can be made. - Consider how we as professionals can support you and your family at home. - Discuss with you any referrals to outside professionals to support your child.
+- Listen to any concerns you may have. - Discuss and plan any additional support your child may need, and adjustments that can be made. - Consider how we as professionals can support you and your family at home. - Discuss with you any referrals to outside professionals that may be beneficial to support your child.